johnstewart1990/ASIC-Bitcoin-privatekey-Miner/README.md

 But abandoned wallets must be opened!
 As of January, out of the 18.14 million BTC that existed at that time, almost 60% had never moved.

++ ASIC-Bitcoin-privatekey-Miner (Solo mining)
 We only sell this file to 20 people.
-So far, we know 13 people who have.
+So far, we know 16 people who have.

 by
 achow